Healthcare mobile app development for doctors

 Source: zocdoc.com

-• search for doctors by specialty, location, availability, or health insurance network
+• Search by specialty, location, availability, or insurance network

 Telehealth apps